Herb Sturz: Early life and education

-Early Career as a Writer
+Early career as a writer

 After graduating from college, Sturz returned to the New York area, worked various odd jobs and wrote a screenplay with Natalie d'Arbeloff called The Peacemaker.
 The script was optioned by Louis de Rochemont but the film was never produced.
 Sturz then enrolled at Columbia Teachers College, where he earned a master's degree in English.
 In 1954, Sturz went to Italy in further pursuit of a writing career.
-He was a news correspondent in Positano and met his future wife Elizabeth Lyttleton.
-Together they researched and wrote the book Reapers of the Storm, which was published in 1958.
+He was a news correspondent in Positano, Italy and met his future wife Elizabeth Lyttleton.
+Sturz and Lyttleton moved to Malaga, Spain to research and write a book about life in Francoist Spain.
+Fearing reprisals, they smuggled the text out in small booklets to Gibraltar and made their way back to Princeton.
+Their book, Reapers of the Storm, was published in 1958.

-Sturz and Lyttleton returned to the United States, and Sturz became an editor at Boy's Life magazine.
+Sturz and Lyttleton returned to the United States in 1958, married, and Sturz became an editor at Boy's Life magazine.
 While there he wrote a comic book supplement: America's Heritage: The Bill of Rights, which received the Silver Gavel Award from the American Bar Association in 1962.
 The gap between the assurances in the Bill of Rights and actual practice, especially as they relate to the criminal justice system, was a theme throughout Sturz's career.

 Vera Institute of Justice (1961 to 1977)

-In 1960 (age 29) while working at Boy's Life, Sturz used his company connections to create a foundation to improve youth pretrial detention.
+In 1960 (at age 29) while working at Boy's Life, Sturz used his company connections to create a foundation to improve youth pretrial detention.
 Sturz sought funding from prominent philanthropists, including Louis Schweitzer, the industrialist and philanthropist with a keen interest in civil rights.
 Sturz secured $500 ($5,500 in 2025 dollars) for exploratory work from Schweitzer, but did not produce a tangible result.
 Sturz set another appointment with Schweitzer, but to Schweitzer's surprise, Sturz was not asking for more money; he was returning $250.

 Schweitzer was impressed by Sturz's integrity and passion and decided to employ him in February 1961.
 Sturz's starting salary was $8,000 a year ($86,700 in 2025 dollars).
 This was the start of the Vera Institute of Justice.